AaronLaw/my-setting/Raspberry Pi setup notes.md

 login: je09

-python3.4 is `py`, located in /opt/python3.4/bin/python3.4
+python3.4 alias to`py`, located in /opt/python3.4/bin/python3.4

 `py34-django` is the main develop environment for hobototes-data-centric apps

-nginx is started by `sudo service nginx start`
+nginx is started when boot up, or by `sudo service nginx start`

 The default nginx document root is `/usr/share/nginx/www`.
+I've changed it to `/www/var`.

 `mysql -uroot -ppassword`